Rare Diseases Clinical Trials Toolbox

 REGULATORY SUBMISSION

-Prior to initiating a clinical trial, researchers must obtain approval from National Competent Authorities (NCA) and ethics committees to conduct a trial.
-For clinical trials of an Investigational Medicinal Product (CTIMP), there are a number of steps to follow:
+Prior to initiating a clinical trial, researchers must obtain approval from National Competent Authorities (NCA) and ethics committees.
+For clinical trials on an Investigational Medicinal Product (CTIMP), there are a number of steps to follow:

 - Compliance with legislation

-The first step is to confirm, for international clinical trials in Europe, whether it falls within the scope of European Legislation (Clinical trials Regulation EU No 536/2014, CTR), replacing the Directive 2001/20/EC.
-Although the Regulation entered into force on 16 June 2014 the timing of its application depended on the development of a fully functional EU clinical trials portal and database (CTIS-EMA clinical trial information system)
+The first step is to confirm, for international clinical trials in Europe, whether it falls within the scope of European Legislation (CTR-Clinical trials Regulation EU No 536/2014).

-The Regulation aims to ensure a greater level of harmonisation of the rules for conducting clinical trials throughout the EU.
-It introduces an authorisation procedure based on a single submission via CTIS, an assessment procedure leading to a single decision, rules on the protection of subjects and informed consent, and transparency requirements.
+The Regulation has introduced an authorisation procedure based on a single submission via a single EU portal (CTIS), an assessment procedure leading to a single decision, rules on the protection of subjects and informed consent, and transparency requirements.

 Non-international trials (single-country) would follow national legislation with a single application to the competent authority in the participating country.